Woodland, Washington • Opening Spring 2027

 What outdoor activities are available near Lewis River Estate & Gardens?

-No other estate in the Portland-Vancouver area puts salmon fishing, a championship golf course, and the Pacific Northwest's most iconic volcano within reach of a single luxury property.
+No other estate in the Portland-Vancouver area puts salmon fishing, a golf course, and the Pacific Northwest's most iconic landscapes within reach of a single luxury property.

-Salmon and steelhead fishing on the Lewis River at Lewis River Estate Woodland Washington
+Bald eagle fishing for salmon on the Lewis River near Woodland Washington

 Salmon & Steelhead Fishing